Moray Learning Estate

 The Moray Learning Estate Strategy

-Approved by Council in December 2020, the Moray Learning Estate Strategy sets out our vision of providing a sustainable education service aiming for excellence.
+Approved by Council in December 2020 as a strategic approach and updated in 2022, the Moray Learning Estate Strategy sets out our vision of providing a sustainable education service aiming for excellence.

 The basis of the strategy is the occupancy, suitability and condition of our schools with the outcome being a more efficient and fit-for-purpose school estate for communities across Moray.